overhangio/tutor/README.md

     make lms

-You can then collect assets and run a local web server, as usual:
+You can then run a local web server, as usual:

     paver update_assets lms --settings=universal.development

-    ./manage.py lms runserver 0.0.0.0:8000
+Note that assets collection is made more difficult by the fact that development settings are [incorrectly loaded in hawthorn](https://github.com/edx/edx-platform/pull/18430/files).
+This should be fixed in the next release.
+Meanwhile, do not run `paver update_assets` while in development mode.
+Instead, run on the host:

+    make assets-development

 ### Custom devstack